decidim/decidim/decidim-proposals/README.md

 # decidim-proposals

-The Proposals module adds one of the main components of Decidim: allows users to contribute to a participatory process by creating proposals.
+The Proposals module adds one of the main components of Decidim: allows users to contribute to a participatory space by creating proposals.

 ## Usage

-Proposals will be available as a Component for a Participatory Process.
+Proposals will be available as a Component for a Participatory Space.

 ## Installation